Kuybyshevo, Rostov Oblast: History

 The predecessor of the modern selo of Kuybyshevo was Golodayevka sloboda, which was founded in 1777 by colonel Dmitry Martynov.

 In April 1820, the region was the location of the largest peasant uprising in the 19th century in Russia, the Martynovsky Riot.
 With about 30,000 participants, it was the second largest insurrection after that of Pugachev.
 In July of the same year the revolt was suppressed by general Alexander Chernyshyov, and about four thousand peasants were arrested.

 During the Russian Civil War the fighting took place in the area.
-Golodaevka was taken by Red Army forces led by Nikolay Kuibyshev.
-In 1935 Golodaevka was renamed to Kuybyshevo in his honor, despite the fact that three years later Kuibyshev was executed on charges of spying.
-The name probably was not changed because of confusion between Nikolay Kuibyshev and his brother Valerian Kuybyshev, a prominent Soviet politician who also died in 1935.
+Golodaevka was taken by Red Army forces led by Nikolay Kuybyshev.
+It was administratively part of the Donets Governorate of Ukraine from 1920 to 1924.
+In 1935 Golodaevka was renamed to Kuybyshevo in honor of Nikolay Kuybyshev.
+Three years later Kuibyshev was executed during the Great Purge, however, the name was not changed, probably because of confusion between Nikolay Kuybyshev and his brother Valerian Kuybyshev, a prominent Soviet politician who also died in 1935.